 Please note: The tool referenced on this page is available on Personal, Professional, and Business plans.
-If you are on a Startup, Growth, or Scale plan, learn How to Copy to/from Your Site Environments instead.
+If you are not on one of these legacy plans, learn How to Copy to/from Your Site Environments instead.

 Moving a WordPress environment between different development environments can be a pain.
 That’s why WP Engine has created tools to help you copy and deploy your WordPress content and database between WP Engine environments.